ash0080/gun.doc.cn/AXE.md

 In the future we will probably (if needed) migrate the paper PR/issues into its own repo.

-## Path moving forward
+## Roadmap

-AXE will be developed in three (3) stages<br>
+AXE will be developed in three (3) stages:

-1. Assume main superpeer, optimize for best bandwidth based off of browser subscriptions and "cutting off" relaying unnecessary data.<br>
+1. (✓) Assume main superpeer, optimize for best bandwidth based off of browser subscriptions and "cutting off" relaying unnecessary data.
+Implemented: see @rogowski 's `axe` branch PANIC [tests](https://github.com/amark/gun/pull/684#issuecomment-453315017)!
-2. Optimize for peer/super-peer failover or too many peers, form stable radix DHT across all peers.<br>
+2. Optimize for peer/super-peer failover or too many peers, form stable radix DHT across all peers.
-3. Turn on end-to-end encryption and contracts on bandwidth/relay, tokenize bandwidth by metering throughput, etc.<br>
+3. Turn on end-to-end encryption and contracts on bandwidth/relay, tokenize bandwidth by metering throughput, etc.

 ## Code